silverstripe/silverstripe-framework/docs/en/topics/widgets.md

 #### File Structure for your widget

-You should have a folder called widget_YourName in the top level (the one with sapphire, cms..) with all your files.
+You should have a folder called widget_YourName in the top level (the one with framework, cms..) with all your files.
 See the example below.
 Your widget **MUST** have at least 1 Template file, 1 PHP file, the README File [(Example)](http://open.silverstripe.com/browser/modules/widgets/twitter/trunk/README)and an _config.php file for configuration.
 If you dont need any config options for the widget to work then you still need an _config.php by you can